nikhilk219/System-Monitoring-Tool/README.md

 Example: ./myMonitoringTool 65 650000 --cores --cpu --tdelay=500000 --samples=30 --samples=55 will run the program displaying cpu utilization and cores with 55 samples and 500000 tdelay (values of samples and tdelay can be overwritten by repeated flags)

-How I solved the problem:
+How I solved the problem
 Parsing
 - In order to parse the command line arguements, I utilized boolean variables that represented each display flag (memory graph, cpu graph, cores) and also for determining whether a flag was read or not (in order to make sure that positional arguements are not passed after flags).
 I also created int/long variables that contained the # of samples and tdelay (defaulted to 20 and 500000 respectively).
 - I checked if whether any of the display flag booleans were true and if they were, I would proceed to display the information of that flag after the parsing was finished.